premodelling/infections/README.md

 ## Focus & Options

-Dr. Jiang asked us consider a SARS-CoV-2 project in relation to either
+Dr. Jiang asked us to consider a SARS-CoV-2 project in relation to either

-* Prediction of measures, e.g., predicting expected hospitalisations
+* Predicting measures, e.g., predicting expected hospitalisations.
 * Patient prognosis

-A few options ...
+A few options below.
+In general, what we can do depends on the type & range of data we eventually have access to.

 <br>

 ### Triple Forecasts

 Predicting cases/hospitalisations/death.
-A range of features might be available, sometimes disaggregated by geography, e.g.,
+Possible features of interest, sometimes disaggregated by geography:

 * tests, cases, hospitalisations, deaths
 * vaccination rates